Stacking Habits

 We'd love to help you do this.

-If you're interested in how to build habits, and which ones matter most, then pick up our book How to Grow: Applying the Gospel to ALL of Life.
+If you want to learn how to build habits and which ones are the most important, get our book How to Grow: Applying the Gospel to ALL of Life.
 It will help you take simple, achievable steps that lead to lasting growth.

 Don't give in to overwhelm.
 Take the key practices that help you pursue God, build them one at a time, and then stack them.
 It will make a big difference in every part of your life.